Tag

 Forza Horizon 5

-Few games get the absolute thrill of driving a ridiculously fast the way that the Forza Horizon series does, and its latest chapter is another example of pure petrolhead bliss.
+Few games get the absolute thrill of driving a ridiculously fast car the way that the Forza Horizon series does, and its latest chapter is another example of pure petrolhead bliss.
 Shifting to the warm climate of Mexico, Forza Horizon 5 sticks to its template and hits top gear right from the start with its selection of vehicles, activities, and a constant sense of reward for being a speed demon.
 Beyond its superb gameplay, Forza Horizon 5 also takes time to emphasize a personal connection between man and machine, as it balances epic showcase events with personal moments of reflection and car culture.

 See our Forza Horizon 5 review.